Kentucky Pedestrian Accident Attorney

-Call 911 to report an accident with injuries.
+1. Seek Medical Care Immediately: Call 911 to report an accident with serious injuries.
 Accept medical help, even if your injuries appear to be minor.
 You could have internal injuries or a concussion without realizing it.
-See a medical professional who can treat and document your injuries.
+See a medical professional who can treat and document your serious injuries.

-If you’re physically able to gather contact information from the driver, do so.
-Get their name, phone number, insurance company information, and so forth.
-Get the name, phone number and addresses of all driver and pedestrian witnesses.
+2. Gather Information and Evidence: If you can gather contact information from the driver, do so.
+Get their name, phone number, insurance company information, etc. Get all driver and pedestrian witnesses’ names, phone numbers, and addresses.
 Take photos and videos of the scene of the accident.
-This may be your only opportunity to capture the location exactly as it appeared on the day you were hit Look around for any cameras that may have captured the event.
+This may be your only opportunity to capture the location exactly as it appeared on the day you were hit.
+Look around for any cameras that may have captured the event.

-Follow up with a police officer about reporting the accident, if it hasn’t been reported already, and request a copy of the police report.
+3. Report and Document the Accident: Follow up with a police officer about reporting the accident if it still needs to be reported.
+Be sure to request a copy of the police report for your records.

-Talk to a pedestrian accident lawyer as soon as possible.
-With the help of an experienced attorney, you can bring a lawsuit against the driver and seek compensation for your medical bills, lost wages, and pain and suffering.
+5. Contact a Kentucky Pedestrian Accident Lawyer or Attorney: Talk to a Kentucky pedestrian accident attorney or claim attorney as soon as possible.
+With the help of an experienced pedestrian accident lawyer or claims attorney, you can bring a lawsuit against the driver and seek compensation for your medical bills, lost wages, and pain and suffering.
 Don’t let a careless driver get away with hurting you!
 Hold them responsible.